-Within 12 weeks, the company had 1200 contact center agents handling messaging.
+Within 12 weeks, the company had 1200 contact center associates handling messaging.
 30% of uncontained contacts on the IVR moved to messaging.
 Messaging proved to be far more efficient than the traditional voice based approach.
 For example, a single customer service executive was now able to handle 6 customers at a time (recall the point on – customers not expecting an immediate response but rather a reassurance that their request was being worked upon).
 This led to 2.2x efficiency over voice and a surge in customer satisfaction, which was now in the range of 80%-90%.

 A leading Indian bank was pursuing large scale expansion across multiple cities and launching new product in quick succession.
 Customer support for these new product lines resulted in setting up of multiple contact centers across cities to cater to the local population in 10 different languages.
 Disparate systems in each of these contact centers with limited understanding of customers led to a negative customer experience and rising costs.

 The bank tasked its BPM partner to consolidate their contact centres and technology solutions.
 The BPM provider built a service strategy across channels and consolidated contact centres in 2 locations such that it could cater to customers across all languages.